 To bypass and speed up the processes, WP Rocket automatically creates a static HTML copy (cache) of your website pages for faster and lighter downloads for users.

-So the next time a user request information from your site, WP Rocket serves the cached copy, removing the need for a WordPress database call, improving performance and faster download.
+So the next time a user requests information from your site, WP Rocket serves the cached copy, removing the need for a WordPress database call, improving performance, and faster download.

 A minimum of PHP 7.3 and WordPress version 5.8 is required for the plugin to work effectively on any of these servers: